-We’re often so busy polishing our resume or writing an award-winning LinkedIn profile that we don’t always spend the time required to choose the best references.
+We’re often so busy polishing our resume or writing an award-winning LinkedIn profile that we don’t always spend the time required choosing references that are best.
 As Toronto recruiters who coach candidates through the job search and interview process, the importance of picking the right references cannot be overstated.

-In fact, in some cases, the references you select can be the difference between landing the job you want or being passed over.
+In fact, in some cases, choosing references that aren’t quality can mean the difference between landing the job you want or being passed over.

 Prepare in Advance